indirectlylit/whattowatch/README.md

 All code is freely usable under the MIT license.

-Data is from the Rotten Tomatoes API and may be copywrited by them.
+Data is from the Rotten Tomatoes API and may be copyrighted by them?
 Also there are some posters in here, which are probably copyrighted by the studios.